Hardware Companion

 These quick voice memos are exactly the kind of recording that benefits most from transcription and AI summaries.
 Import them into SR-7 and they become searchable, titled, and summarised automatically.

-With the TP-7 connected in MTP mode, open SR-7 and use the USB import feature to browse all audio recordings on the device.
-Select the recordings to import — SR-7 will automatically transcribe them, generate AI titles and summaries, and make them fully searchable in your library.
+Use teenage engineering's Field Kit app to mount the TP-7, then drag audio files into SR-7 or use File › Import Audio to select them.
+SR-7 will automatically transcribe them, generate AI titles and summaries, and make them fully searchable in your library.
 Just like any recording made directly in SR-7.

 Beyond the TP-7